Trumpism: Conspiracy theories

 Conspiracy theories such as QAnon are widely accepted among Trump supporters according to polling data from 2020.
 Pictured are Vice President Mike Pence and members of the Broward County, Florida SWAT team assigned to a high-profile security detail, one of whom is wearing a QAnon patch.

 Conservative culture commentator David Brooks observes that under Trump, this post-truth mindset, heavily reliant on conspiracy themes, came to dominate Republican identity, providing its believers a sense of superiority since such insiders possess important information most people do not have.
 This results in an empowering sense of agency with the liberation, entitlement and group duty to reject "experts" and the influence of hidden cabals seeking to dominate them.

 Prior to 2015, Trump already had established a bond with followers due to television and media appearances.
 For those sharing his political views, Trump's use of Twitter to share his views caused those bonds to intensify, causing his supporters to feel a deepened empathetic bond as with a friend—sharing his anger and outrage, taking pride in his successes, sharing in his denial of failures and his oftentimes conspiratorial views.

 Dominance imagery using the Stop the Steal conspiracy theme erected on the day of the Capitol assault.
-76 percent of Republicans believe the conspiracy theory with nearly half approving of the Capitol assault.
-(Note: The skull with Trump hair refers to the Punisher comic book vigilante serial killer who murders those he considers evil.
+Seventy-six percent of Republicans believe the conspiracy theory, with nearly half approving of the Capitol assault.
+(Note: The skull with Trump hair refers to the Punisher skull, worn by a comic book vigilante serial killer who murders those he considers evil.
 More stylized Punisher images appeared on patches worn by some rioters in combat attire, multiple police at Black lives matter protests and frequently as a Sean Hannity's lapel pin.)